sumhungyee/fastmatmul/README.md

 ## Can it beat NumPy?
 :cold_sweat:
-(lol maybe at $n \gt 50000$, but currently at $n = 12290$ it's about 25 times slower and for smaller matrices np looks to be even faster.
-Goes to show how optimised numpy is.
+(lol maybe at $n \gt 50000$, but currently at $n = 12290$ it's about 25 times slower than np and for smaller matrices, np looks to be even faster.
 I'm happy to welcome more suggestions for optimisations ~~but since I'm not dealing with Cpython and instead Pybind11 there is likely no way I can actually beat np~~)

 ## Installation
 1. Requirements C++ 14 or after.